Aloha Aulani

 Menehune Bridge

-There are 2 cabanas in this location and they are ideal if you have very young children who are likely to want to spend most of their time in the shallow water and structure.
-Given this is right next to the area designated for children under 48″, I wouldn’t recommend renting here unless you have little ones with you who would take advantage.
-The location is pretty noisy and active.
-These cabanas are tucked in to a corner so they are somewhat insulated from things, but it also means the vast majority of the play area cannot be seen while sitting here, so it’s hard to keep an eye on little ones from the cabana.
+There are 3 cabanas in this location numbered 3, 4, and 5.
+They each seat 7 and they are ideal if you have young children (under 48″ tall) who will likely have a great time in the shallow water and structure.
+Given the location is pretty noisy and active, I wouldn’t recommend renting here unless you have little ones with you who would take advantage.
+These cabanas are tucked into a corner so they are somewhat insulated from the chaos, but it also means the vast majority of the play area cannot be seen while sitting here, so it’s hard to keep an eye on your kids from the cabana.

 The first photo gives you some idea of the location with the cabanas in the back and Menehune Bridge on the left.
-The second is a close up of the two cabanas.
+The second is a close up of the cabanas.
 The third photo shows another perspective of the Menehune Bridge area with the cabanas on the right edge of the photo, and the fourth photo shows the view you can expect from the chairs that come with the cabana.
+Note that a good portion of the pool/play area is obstructed from your view.

 Ka Maka Grotto Pool

-In the second picture below, you can just see them waaaay in the back behind all the other chairs, look for the curtains.
+They are located behind a number of rows of chairs, umbrellas, and plants, so there’s no view of the pool whatsoever.
+In the second picture below, the Wailana pool is in the foreground and you can just see the cabanas waaaay in the back behind all the other chairs (look for the curtains).
 The third photo is a little closer and shows the cabanas behind the main section of chairs separating the cabanas from the pools.
-The fourth photo illustrates the view you can expect from the cabana area, keep in mind this was taken while standing, so the view of the pool while sitting is pretty much non-existent.
+The fourth photo illustrates the view you can expect from the cabana area, keep in mind this was taken while standing, so the view of the pool while sitting is non-existent.

 Casabellas